 – After flying report your experience back to BoB!

 – How did we write this overview?
-BoB searched the web thoroughly in order to find all recent experiences with the different airlines combined with its own experiences and information from the airline company website.
+BoB searched the web thoroughly in order to find all recent experiences with the different airlines in Peru combined with its own experiences and information from the airline company website.
 Of course experiences differ per flight.

 – ‘Gringo’ tax is implemented in LAN Peru and TACA Peru for certain destinations.
 It is based on residency (not nationality).
 ‘Gringo’ tax can be quite high (up to 178 USD).